-“I told them them it was too f**king hot to work here, but would they listen to me, NO!
-Of course they didn’t listen, there in their nice air-conditioned site office.
+“I told them it was too f**king hot to work here, but would they listen to me, NO!
+Of course, they didn’t listen, they’re in their nice air-conditioned site office.
 ‘Terry it’s just a short job mate, you’ll be right.’
 But am I right?
 Am I?!
 F**k no I’m not all-f**king-right am I!!”

 See ‘Terry’s windows’ using Google Street View.